Getting Started with Isabelle/jEdit in 2018: Conclusions

 \section{Conclusions}

-In total, we just summarized some of the points that have already been discussed on the Isabelle mailing lists (or elsewhere).
-Nevertheless, we hope that this short and beginner-oriented introduction may help potential new users out there to get up and running faster than they would have without this document.
+I summarized some of the points that have already been discussed on the \isa mailing lists (or elsewhere).
+Nevertheless, I hope that this short and beginner-oriented introduction may help potential new users out there to get up and running faster than they would have without this document.

-A final point for considering to use \jedit instead of \pg is the following (it is rather practical than ideological): \begin{pgnote} The Isabelle developers do no longer maintain \pg for Isabelle and until now nobody else stepped forward to do so. \end{pgnote}

-\paragraph{Acknowledgments.} We want to thank the Isabelle community (especially the developers) for always being very helpful (and friendly) on the Isabelle mailing lists and Makarius Wenzel for developing such an awesome tool as \jedit (keep going!).
+\paragraph{Acknowledgments.} I want to thank the \isa community (especially the developers) for always being very helpful (and friendly) on the \isa mailing lists and Makarius Wenzel for developing such an awesome tool as \isajedit (keep going!).